jdbctemplatemapper/jdbctemplatemapper/readme.md

  # log the sql
  logging.level.org.springframework.jdbc.core.JdbcTemplate=TRACE

- # need this to log sql of inserts
+ # need this to log the sql for inserts
  logging.level.org.springframework.jdbc.core.simple.SimpleJdbcInsert=TRACE

  # log the parameters of sql statement